Expand your business into India — without an entity

 India's tax system

-Employers in India are required to contribute to the Employee Provident Fund (EPF), the Employees’ Deposit Linked Insurance Scheme, and the Employee Pension Scheme for government employees.
+Employers in India are required to contribute to the Employee Provident Fund (EPF) which is a state pension fund, funding the Employee Pension Scheme.
+Employers are also required to contribute to the Employees’ Deposit Linked Insurance Scheme (a life insurance scheme).

-The Employee Provident Fund is a savings program that helps provide retirement benefits and a pension to employees.
-Employers contribute 3.67% of an employee’s salary to this fund.
+Employers contribute 3.67% of an employee’s salary to this EPF.
 Employees contribute 12% of their salary to this fund.
 Additionally, employers contribute 9.94% to other social insurances.
 This rate is calculated through the employee’s base salary, excluding all allowances.

 Income tax is applied to an employee’s salary, according to the following structure: